riadgaffar/distributed-data-pipeline-manager/README.md

     - Verify the kafka.brokers and postgres.url settings.

 3.	**No Messages Processed:**
-    - Ensure the JSON file path in the configuration is correct.
     - Check Kafka logs for errors.

 4.	**Metrics Not Visible:**